 As you can tell by looking at these specs, the mini Switch weighs less and has a smaller screen than the original Switch and the Switch V2.
-To help you visualize the size of the Switch Lite screen better, it helps to know that 5.5 inches are the average size for a smartphone screen.
+To help you visualize the Switch Lite screen size better, it helps to know that a 5.5-inch display is the average size for a smartphone screen.

-Perhaps the most interesting thing about the Switch Lite is the extra battery life.
+Perhaps the Switch Lite's most interesting thing is the extra battery life.
 It can last longer than the original Switch, but the Switch V2 still has the longest battery life of all three systems.
-Still, with up to seven hours of play time, you'll be able to get really far when playing on a Switch Lite.
+Still, with up to seven hours of playtime, you'll be able to get really far when playing on a Switch Lite.

-The biggest difference between these three systems, however, is that the Lite is a dedicated handheld, so you can't play it on a TV by placing it on the Dock and you can't play it in tabletop mode.
-In fact, the Switch Lite doesn't have a kickstand and the Joy-Cons don't detach.
+However, the biggest difference between these three systems is that the Lite is a dedicated handheld, so you can't play it on a TV by placing it on the Dock, and you can't play it in tabletop mode.
+In fact, the Switch Lite doesn't have a kickstand, and the Joy-Cons don't detach.
 Similarly, there is no HD rumble and no IR Motion Camera in this system.

 Aside from the obvious screen and system size differences, there are a few other visual changes with the smaller Switch.
 One of the biggest being that the buttons on the left-hand side have been switched out for a D-pad.
 This is something many gamers have wanted as it can give you a little more control.

-Additionally, while both the original Switch and the Switch V2, have a microSD card slot hidden behind the kickstand the kickstand-less Nintendo Switch Lite has a dedicated memory card slot on the bottom right of the system.
-Additionally, while the speakers on the original Switch and Switch V2 are located on the backside, but the new Switch has them on the bottom of the system near the microSD card slot.
+Additionally, while both the original Switch and the Switch V2 have a microSD card slot hidden behind the kickstand, the kickstand-less Nintendo Switch Lite has a dedicated memory card slot on the bottom right of the system.
+Additionally, while the speakers on the original Switch and Switch V2 are located on the backside, speakers on the Switch Lite are found at the bottom of the system near the microSD card slot.

-If you open the Switch Lite and take a look at the inner components, you'll see that it looks pretty similar to the larger, original Switch, but with a few differences.
-It still houses a Nvidia Tegra X-1 SoC, a 32 GB Flash Storage, and a 4 GB of LPDDR4X DRAM, like the original.
-However, it has a smaller 3.8 volt, 13.6 Watt-hour battery, which is a bit smaller than the larger Switch's 3.7 volt, 16 Watt-hour battery.
+If you open the Switch Lite and take a look at the inner components, you'll see that it looks pretty similar to the larger, original Switch but with a few differences.
+It still houses an Nvidia Tegra X-1 SoC, a 32 GB Flash Storage, and a 4 GB of LPDDR4X DRAM, like the original.
+However, it has a smaller 3.8 volt, 13.6 Watt-hour battery, which is slightly smaller than the larger Switch's 3.7 volt, 16 Watt-hour battery.
 As we mentioned before, this battery offers more juice than the original Switch console's battery despite being smaller.

 Can I make Switch Lite play on TV?

-Now granted, I have seen people set up an old school camera on a tripod and point it at a Switch Lite and then make the camera feed show up on a large TV.
-But once again, this resulted in a super pixelated playing experience.
+Now granted, I have seen people set up an old-school camera on a tripod and point it at a Switch Lite and then make the camera feed show up on a large TV.
+But once again, this results in a super pixelated playing experience.
 But if that's something you want to try, it's an option, I guess.